dslans/NGA_opendata/PROJECT_PLAN.md

 7.  **Testing with `pytest`:**
     *   The project includes a `tests/` directory with tests for data quality and a `scripts/run_data_quality_tests.sh` script to execute them.
     *   Running the script generates a `test_data_load_report.html` for immediate review and also saves a timestamped copy to the `tests/reports/` directory to maintain a history of data quality over time.

+**6. Infrastructure Requirements (Terraform)**

+The following Google Cloud infrastructure is provisioned and managed using Terraform:

+*   **Service Account (`nga-curator-sa`):** A dedicated service account is created for the AI Museum Curator application to interact with Google Cloud services.
+    *   **Roles and Permissions:**
+        *   `roles/bigquery.dataEditor`: Provides comprehensive permissions for managing BigQuery data, including reading, writing, and updating datasets and tables.
+This role ensures the application can query the NGA open data.
+        *   `roles/bigquery.user`: Grants permissions to run BigQuery jobs, including queries and read sessions.
+This is crucial for the application to execute queries against BigQuery.
+        *   `roles/aiplatform.user`: Allows the service account to interact with Vertex AI services, specifically for using generative models to analyze user themes.
+*   **Terraform Configuration:** The infrastructure is defined in the `main.tf` file at the project root.
+This file includes the service account definition, IAM role bindings, and service account key creation.